First Published on March 23, 2022

 - 7 The famous Sigiriya Frescoes | Sigiriya Damsels

-- 14 Who built Sigiriya rock fortress in Sri Lanka?
+- 13 Who built the Sigiriya rock fortress in Sri Lanka?

 What is Sigiriya rock?